Maino (rapper)

-Jermaine Coleman (born August 30, 1973), better known by his stage name Maino, is an American rapper and radio personality.
-After an ineffective tenure with Universal Motown Records, he signed with Atlantic Records to release his 2008 debut single, "Hi Hater", which entered Billboard's Hot Rap Songs, Hot R&B/Hip-Hop Songs and Bubbling Under Hot 100 charts.
-His 2009 follow-up single, "All the Above" (featuring T-Pain) peaked within the top 40 of the Billboard Hot 100 and received platinum certification by the Recording Industry Association of America (RIAA).
-Both songs preceded the release of his debut studio album If Tomorrow Comes… (2009), which peaked at number 25 on the Billboard 200.
-Its sequel, The Day After Tomorrow (2012) peaked at number 94 and was supported by the single "Let It Fly" (featuring Roscoe Dash).
+Jermaine Coleman (better known by his stage name Maino; born August 30, 1973) is an American rapper and radio personality.
+After an ineffective tenure with Universal Motown Records, he signed with Atlantic Records and released his 2008 debut single, “Hi Hater,” which entered several Billboard charts.
+His 2009 follow-up single, “All the Above” (featuring T-Pain), peaked within the top 40 of the Billboard Hot 100 and received platinum certification from the Recording Industry Association of America (RIAA).
+Both songs preceded the release of his debut studio album, If Tomorrow Comes… (2009), which peaked at number 25 on the Billboard 200.
+Its sequel, The Day After Tomorrow (2012), peaked at number 94 and was supported by the single "Let It Fly" (featuring Roscoe Dash).

 Life and career

 Early life and career beginnings

 Jermaine Coleman was born in Brooklyn, New York City.
 In the early 1990s, Maino was involved in a "drug related kidnapping," that led to a 5-to-15 years prison sentence: "We didn't really know what we were doing," he recalls.
 "We had a great idea, I guess, but we wound up getting caught."
 During his decade-long prison term, Maino began rapping as a result of boredom: "I'd be in the box for twenty-three hours a day, I just started rapping as something to do.
 I feel like hip hop kept me alive."

 While listening to DJ Clue mixtapes featuring some of "Brooklyn's Finest" – Notorious B.I.G, Jay-Z, Lil' Kim – the vibe only got stronger.
 Maino adopted the "no writing" technique of emceeing: "I was never comfortable writing my raps down."
 Upon his release in 2003, Maino immediately launched independent record label Hustle Hard Entertainment.
 After several mixtape releases and key guest features, in June 2005 Maino was offered a recording contract by Universal Motown Records.
 Maino parted ways with the label on August 27, 2007.